Descriptions of CETL graduate courses can be found under the Graduate Courses submenus called "Teaching" and "Communication."

 AUDITS OR OVERLOADS ARE NOT ALLOWED, so please don't ask!

-Students must complete both a CETL graduate courses permit request for FALL 2013 AND a separate 8713 questionnaire (for permission from the course instructor).
+Students must complete both a CETL graduate courses permit request for Spring 2014 AND a separate 8713 questionnaire (for permission from the course instructor).
 Permit may be requested at any time.
 Permits will be issued in two priority groups.

 Priority I: Some graduate students have priority based on the conditions of the Tech to Teaching grant these courses are a part of.
 Priority will also be given to those students closest to graduation.
-These students will be given a permit prior to the opening of Phase II for Fall 2013.
+These students will be given a permit prior to the opening of Phase II for Spring 2014.

 Priority II: All other students will be issued permits during Phase II and have until the end of Phase II to register for the course (space permitting).